microsoft/finops-toolkit/docs-mslearn/framework/manage/tools-services.md

 ## Getting started

-When you first start managing cost in the cloud, you use the native tools available in the portal, including but no limited to:
+When you first start managing cost in the cloud, you use the native tools available in the portal, including but not limited to:

 - **Microsoft Cost Management**: A suite of tools designed to help organizations monitor, allocate, and optimize their cloud costs within the Microsoft Cloud.
 - **Azure Advisor**: Follow best practices to optimize your Microsoft Cloud deployments.